apache/lucene/lucene/MIGRATE.md

 Callers must now keep track of the Weight instance that created the Scorer if they need it, instead of relying on Scorer.

+### BulkScorer#score(LeafCollector collector, Bits acceptDocs) removed

+Use `BulkScorer#score(LeafCollector collector, Bits acceptDocs, int min, int max)` instead.
+In order to score the entire leaf, provide `0` as min and `DocIdSetIterator.NO_MORE_DOCS` as max. `BulkScorer` subclasses that override such method need to instead override the method variant that takes the range of doc ids as well as arguments.

+### CollectorManager#newCollector and Collector#getLeafCollector contract

+With the introduction of intra-segment query concurrency support, a `LeafCollector` for a given `LeafReaderContext` instance may be requested multiple times as part of a single search call.
+This may only happen across separate `Collector` instances returned by `CollectorManager#newCollector`, and never for the same `Collector` instance, given that a slice can only ever hold a single partition of a given segment.
+Any logic or computation that needs to happen once per segment requires specific handling in the collector manager implementation.
+See `TotalHitCountCollectorManager` as an example.

+### Weight#scorer, Weight#bulkScorer and Weight#scorerSupplier contract

+With the introduction of intra-segment query concurrency support, a `Scorer`, `ScorerSupplier` or `BulkScorer` may be requested multiple times for the same `LeafReaderContext` instance as part of a single search call.
+`Weight` implementations that rely on the assumption that a scorer, bulk scorer or scorer supplier for a given `LeafReaderContext` is requested once per search need updating.

+### Signature of IndexSearcher#searchLeaf changed

+With the introduction of intra-segment query concurrency support, the `IndexSearcher#searchLeaf(LeafReaderContext, Weight, Collector)` method accepts now two additional int arguments to identify the min and max doc id of the range that the leaf partition being searched targets: `IndexSearcher#searchLeaf(LeafReaderContext, int, int, Weight, Collector)`.
+Subclasses of `IndexSearcher` that override the `searchLeaf` method need to be updated accordingly.

+### TotalHitCountCollectorManager creation

+`TotalHitCountCollectorManager` requires now a `boolean` flag upon creation, to indicate whether leaf partitions are being searched or not.
+This is to remove needless overhead for the default case where slices don't target segment partitions, which is a scenario that requires additional synchronization at the `Collector` level